Short Manaslu Circuit Trekking -15 Days

 Max.
 Altitude: 4800m/15748.03ftMeal: Breakfast, Lunch and DinnerAccommodation: Tea house

 As our journey proceeds further to the north, the trekking pathway heads to the upper part of the Budhi Gandaki.
 It then negotiates uphill towards Samdo (3,860m).
-This adorable settlement is overlooked by the majestic Samdo peak (6,335m) and the frozen Samdo Glacier.
-Just prior to gaining access in the village’s territory; we’ll come across the spot where the Budhi Gandaki literally begins – at the conflux of Larke Khola and the river originated from Samdo Glacier.
+This adorable settlement is overlooked by the majestic Samdo Peak (6,335m) and the frozen Samdo Glacier.
+Just prior to gaining access to the village’s territory; we’ll come across the spot where the Budhi Gandaki begins – at the conflux of Larke Khola and the river originated from Samdo Glacier.

 Max.
 Altitude: 3690m/12106.3ftMeal: Breakfast, Lunch and DinnerAccommodation: Tea house